sonatype-nexus-community/cargo-pants/README.md

   - cargo pants
 ```

+We use [CircleCI](https://circleci.com) to build this project.
+See our CircleCI config: [.circleci/config.yml](.circleci/config.yml)
+for how we use cargo-pants in our CI build.
+This file is also a good reference for a number of useful cargo commands.

 ## Contributing

 We care a lot about making the world a safer place, and that's why we created `cargo-pants`.
 If you as well want to